Skip to content

 static void Main(string[] args) {

-// read array elements typed from the keyboard
+// reading table elements typed on the keyboard

 }

-// elements: reference to the array created by the method
+// elements: reference on table created by the

 int i = 0;